Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Awe, and unreality.
 Both at once.
 That was the only way Ian could describe it.
 Something in his legs and back wanted to bow, on pure instinct: he resisted it.

-The king looked over them all in a slow sweep, smiling faintly, taking in their reactions, then swept down the steps - with a prowling gait, Ian noted absentmindedly - stopped before them…and bowed.
+The king looked over them all in a slow sweep, smiling faintly, taking in their reactions, then swept down the steps - with a prowling gait, Ian noted absentmindedly - stopped before them... and bowed.

 Respectfully, and not abjectly.
 But it was a bow, nonetheless.
 He held it for a long moment, then stood upright, favoring them with a broad, warm, welcoming expression.